llsoftsec/llsoftsecbook/book.md

 applied to pointers more generally.
-The proposal also aims to reduce the annotation burden placed on programmers by only requiring the annotations at [ABI](https://en.wikipedia.org/wiki/Application_binary_interface)\index{Application binary interface (ABI)} boundaries.
-Local variables, which do not cross ABI boundaries, are implicitly converted to use wide pointers, which store bounds information alongside the pointer itself.
+The proposal also aims to reduce the annotation burden placed on programmers by only requiring the annotations at [ABI](https://en.wikipedia.org/wiki/Application_binary_interface)\index{Application binary interface (ABI)} boundaries[^abi-boundary].
+Local variables which do not cross ABI boundaries are implicitly converted to use wide pointers.
+These wide pointers store bounds information alongside the original pointer.

+[^abi-boundary]: This refers to the interface between different binary modules, typically a user program and a system library.
+The ABI describes low-level details of that interface, for example the assignment of arguments and return values into registers or memory.
+In many systems, the ABI is expected to change rarely, so programs and libraries can be updated independently and still work together.
+This makes ABI changes undesirable, which is why this proposal aims to minimise them.

 There are also hardening efforts focusing on C++ codebases.
 For example, the ["safe libc++"